 Football season is upon us, which brings fantasy drafts, Sunday afternoons spent in front of the television, and most important… tailgating!
 Whether from the comfort of your couch or from the back of your pick-up, these football foods will satisfy any game craving without forcing you to add another notch in your belt!
+So, keep reading to get your healthy game day recipes!

 This 5 layer Mexican Dip found on From the Inch is as healthy as it is delicious… and it is delicious!
 Serve baked tortilla chips instead of fried for an even healthier snack.